Gurobi/gurobipy-pandas/docs/source/examples/unit-commitment.md

 +++

-This groupby + shift operation creates constraints of this form (best inspected using the LP file, see below):
+This groupby + diff operation creates constraints of this form (best inspected using the LP file, see below):

 ```
 startup[thermal1,0900]: num_active[thermal1,0800]